Wagashi: traditional sweets from Japan

 Tea ceremony specialties

 Wagashi sweets served at the tea ceremony are a universe unto themselves, with a vast array of designs and ingredients.
 Omogashi are served with thick koicha tea, while higashi are offered with thin usucha.
 Within omogashi are many varieties like kinton, a sweet ball typically made of bean paste and coated with colourful flakes, and soft gyuhi cakes made of glutinous rice powder and sugar.
-Both omogashi and higashi convey seasonal themes in their designs and colours, the former typically with abstract nuances of colour and form, and the latter with representations of plants, flowers, and themes such as spring cherry blossoms, flowing water in summer, autumn leaves, and bright winter peonies.
+Both omogashi and higashi convey seasonal themes in their designs and colors.
+The former typically with abstract nuances of colour and form, and the latter with representations of plants, flowers, and themes such as spring cherry blossoms, flowing water in summer, autumn leaves, and bright winter peonies.

 Cherry blossom wagashi